tped/CutiePi-RPI-Musicbox/README.md

 Blue LED @ GPIO 4
 Button @ GPIO 2

-Sound files must be in /home/pi/cutiepi/cutiesounds to facilitate running the script as a service.
-Cycles thru playing sound1.wav, sound2.wav, sound3.wav and song.wav each time button is pressed.
+Sound files must be in /home/pi/cutiepi/cutiesounds to facilitate running the script as a service - edits required if you move stuff around - will play with alternatives to absolute names in future.
+CutiePi Cycles thru playing sound1.wav, sound2.wav, sound3.wav and song.wav each time button is pressed.
 LEDs blink while sound is playing.

 Run time arguments
 debug - displays a bunch of stuff